 So just because you want to spend as much money as possible to develop your app, won’t make it an automatic hit if you don’t know how to run a business.

+What’s the average cost to make an app?
 You’ve got to take quite a bit into consideration when you’re looking at different price tiers for app development.